sandeepanumalla/To-do-list-App/README.md

 ### Task Management:

-- Create tasks with titles, descriptions, due dates, categories, and priority flags.
+- Create tasks with titles, descriptions, due dates, categories, and important flags.
 - View a list of all tasks, filterable by status (pending or completed) and category (work, personal, etc.).
 - View detailed information about a single task.
 - Update and edit task details as needed.